sciZer0/7/v/README.md

 Both the Rent Level and Garbage Level helps to decrease possible DDoS/Spam attacks a lot .

-Both the Rent Level and Garbage Level are set through democratic voting: Competitive Quadratic Voting.
+Both the Rent Level and Garbage Level may be changed through democratic voting: Competitive Quadratic Voting.

+At the start,

+* Rent Level is 100,000,000,000,000 Hamds
+* Garbage Level is 100,000,000,000,000 Hands

 <h1>5 &nbsp Gas Fees</h1>